tetex7/HudMan/README.md

 ```
 This will create a folder called build_out containing two jars<br>
 The source jar is used for plugin developers to use my code base As I wrote it<br>
-The other jar is the mod Just put that in your mod file and or put it your lib folder
+The other jar is the mod Just put that in your mods folder and or put it your lib folder